tempodb/tempodb-node-js/README.markdown

 	});

 In this case, the final output of this call will be printing each datapoint to the console with its value incremented by 2.0.
 You can use map when you need to run a final function that sees the total output of your read call.

+### Cursor.toArray(*callback*)
+Convert the cursor into an array of all the points returned and pass the into callback. *WARNING*: this will construct an array of every point in the range of the query in memory.
+For large queries, you could run out of memory.

 ## TempoDBClient#createSeries(*key*, *callback*)
 Creates a new series with an optionally specified key.
 If no key is given, only the system generated id is returned.